sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-01-Test-Plans.md

 Title: Test Plans
 ---

+# Test Plans

+While we write each test one at a time, overall we want to ensure that our tests collectively give us confidence in our code's correctness.
+In this unit, we will look at planning a suite of tests to ensure sufficient coverage of our source code.

+---

 * TOC
 {:toc}

-# Test Plans

-While we write each test one at a time, overall we want to ensure that our tests collectively give us confidence in our code's correctness.
+## Starting Example

-For example, consider a function `public boolean isOdd(int x)`.
+Consider a function `public boolean isOdd(int x)`.
 Would it be sufficient for us to only test this function once?

 `assertTrue(isOdd(1))`